 but also, build other products on top of these, for their own customers.

 To achieve this Stripe partnered with Citigroup, Goldman Sachs, Barclays and other financial institutions (FIs).

 This product comes as a the natural evolution of other products such as Connect, Capital, Payouts and Issuing.

-To offer the ability to other companies to build their own fintech services for to their own customer, so that they can perform all of their money management needs on THEIR product without ever leaving it.
+To offer the ability for other companies to build their own fintech services for their OWN customer, so they can perform all of their money management needs on THEIR product without ever leaving it.

-Imagine being able to do ebanking transaction directly from your AirBNB, so you can pay the cleaners directly from inside the app!
+Imagine being able to do banking transactions directly from within your AirBNB account, so you can pay the cleaners directly from inside the app!
 A much better experience for everyone.
 This would allow AirBNB to build a lot of extension of their already successful business model.